-The shareholder information set out below was applicable as at 29 March 2022.
+The shareholder information set out below was applicable as at 24 April 2023, unless otherwise stated.

-There were 1,780 holders of ordinary shares (quoted and unquoted) in the Company and 137 holders of unquoted options.
-These were the only classes of equity securities.
+There is one class of quoted securities, fully paid ordinary shares.
+There were 1,640 holders of fully paid ordinary shares in the Company and 139 holders of unquoted options.
+These were the only classes of equity securities on issue.